giovannidiana/COVID-19/index.md

 For both models we employ Bayesian inference to determine model parameters and generate predictions of the future evolution of the infection.

+### Worldwide analysis
+For this analysis we assume that infection and recovery rates in the absence of external intervention are the same for all countries whereas all the other model parameters are country-dependent.
+This allows us to exploit the worldwide data to strengthen the predictive power of both models.

+The framework of statistical inference allows us to estimate model parameters and make predictions while taking into account statistical uncertainties derived from the data and the prior uncertainty.
+We performed a global analysis on the areas included in the CSSE dataset [1].

+The interactive charts below give an overview of the course of the infection for each country for the two models employed.
+On the left, predictions based on the heuristic model show the dynamics of the infection rate with the 90% confidence interval (red curves).
+On the right, the dynamics of infection (red curves) obtained with the SIR model, which includes additional features such as the recovery rate (green curves).
+Data are updated every day.

+<div id="areaHM"></div>

+<select id="dropdown_HM"> </select>

+<script src="{{site.baseurl}}/js/d3Chart_HM.js" > </script>

+Interactive chart 1: Heuristic model predictions.

+<div id="areaSIR"></div>

+<select id="dropdown_SIR"> </select>

+<script src="{{site.baseurl}}/js/d3Chart_SIR.js" > </script>

+Interactive chart 2: SIR model predictions.

+While China is now at the final stage of the spread, several countries in Europe are now facing the exponential phase.
+By quantifying the number of infected individual at the peak predicted by our model we found that Italy, Germany, France and Iran are at high risk of pandemic spread.
+During the exponential phase it is really hard to draw reliable estimates of when the diffusion of the virus will start displaying a reduction, therefore it is extremely important for these countries to strenghten the interventions to contain the eponential increase of new cases.

 ## Heuristic model <a name="model"> </a>
 We used a generative model to describe the dynamics of the infected population in a given geographic area.
 The model takes into account the effect of the local interventions by coupling the average number of infections $X(t)$ with a dynamical variable $A(t)$ which acts against the spread.
 The observed number of cases is then generated from a Poisson distribution with rate $X(t)\cdot p(t)$, where $p(t)$ is a fraction of the true number of infections which varies over time (due for instance to the increased number of tests during the acute phase).